-Based on the Phase 3 exploration, laboratory testing, and engineering analyses, both BC 1 and BC 2 are seismically deficient and would be anticipated to fail under seismic loading for recurrence intervals beginning around 2,475 years.
-More frequent events, such as the 475- and 975-year would likely experience damage that would impact operation of the reservoirs, but may not result in a full breach, depending on the character of the ground motions.
+Based on the Phase 3 exploration, laboratory testing, and engineering analyses, both BC 1 and BC 2 are seismically deficient and would be anticipated to fail under seismic loading for events with recurrence intervals beginning around 2,475 years.
+More frequent events, such as the 475-and 975-year would likely experience damage that would impact operation of the reservoirs, but would not result in a full breach.
 It is further noted that estimated deformations of the upstream slope of BC 2 could have significant effects on the outlet works intake structure and discharge pipe.
+Hence corrective actions are indicated for both dams.